jedi101/heiseminus/README.md

 ![heise minus](https://raw.githubusercontent.com/dasistdaniel/heiseminus/main/heiseminusIcon.png)
-# Heise-
+# Introduction
-is a chrome extension to hide the "Heise Plus" Articles, which are Articles you have to pay for, from https://heise.de
+heise- is a chrome extension to hide the "Heise Plus" articles, which are articles you have to pay for, from https://heise.de

 ### Installation
 For now, this extension is not available in the chrome web store.
 So you need